Momentum-Free/sledgehammer-bot-docs/docs/commands/blacklist.md

     description: The avatar hash that will be removed

-    Options: [ All your avatar hashs on the blacklist restrictions ]
+    Options: [ All your avatar hash's on the blacklist restrictions ]

 :::info